Tips to Get Kids Involved in Community Service

 My son’s high school has a policy that every student, every year, must donate a minimum of fifteen hours to a charity of their choosing.
-Personally I think that this is a wonderful policy and one that we support wholeheartedly.
+My wife and I think that this is a wonderful policy and one that we support wholeheartedly.
 We feel that he has had a really good childhood and volunteering a few hours of his time is a pretty small request.
 It is also a great reminder that there are people who might be less fortunate, so be thankful for what you have.

 For me, the biggest part is having them do something that they enjoy.
-I recognize that some kids will rebut anything that you offer but there really are opportunities out there that they can do, and not be bored out of their minds.
+I recognize that some kids will disagree we anything that you offer but there really are opportunities out there that they can do, and not be bored out of their minds.

 It would also be very beneficial if they would have an open mind going into the volunteering opportunity.
 If they have an open mind the chances of them actually enjoying themselves increases substantially.
 I’m sure they can’t possibly think that volunteering some of their valuable time can be fun but it really can be, if they allow it.
 It really comes down to them permitting themselves to feel the joy that can occur by assisting someone else out that doesn’t have it as good as they do.

 Do Your Children Volunteer?

 Picking the right opportunity is absolutely critical to a positive outcome to the whole volunteering experience.
 Like I mentioned, try to find something that fits into their interests for the best possible outcome.
 I would suggest reaching out to the organization that you are hoping to help and asking if they have any specific requirements that you might need to know about.
 Some places will not allow minors to volunteer or the volunteer might have to lift a certain amount of weight.
 Whatever the details might be discuss them, so there are no surprises later on.
 The last thing you want to happen is to take your child there to only find out that there is some kind of snag and they can’t move forward.
 Such a disappointment might turn them off to the whole darn thing.